By Atonement Licensing Advisory

 What happens if I overshoot or undershoot my Palo Alto credit pool?

-Overage is billed at rates that are weaker than your EA discount unless you negotiate a true forward in advance.
+Overage is billed at rates weaker than your EA discount unless you negotiate a true forward rate in advance.
 Undershoot leaves committed credits unconsumed and often expiring.
-Negotiate overage pricing and a ramp before signing.
+Negotiate overage pricing and a ramp schedule before signing.

 How should I respond to a Palo Alto license compliance review?

-Acknowledge in writing, confirm the audit clause and its limits in the agreement, route contact through one owner, and build your own measurement of deployment and entitlement before sharing data.
+Acknowledge in writing, confirm the audit or verification clause and its limits in the agreement and the EULA, route contact through one owner, and build your own measurement of deployment and entitlement before sharing data.

-Get this guide applied to your contract.
-Confidential assessment within one business day.
+Get this guide applied to your contract, with a confidential assessment within one business day.
+Or start with our vendor audit defence practice.